jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ### VII.
 Reorder your layers

 One of the most powerful things about the Mapbox Studio style editor is that you can reorder any of the elements of the map.
-Mapox uses three "slots" to help with layer organization.
+Mapbox uses three "slots" to help with layer organization.

  1. not specified: If there is no identifier, the new layer will be placed above all existing layers in the style
  2. top: Above POI labels and behind Place and Transit labels.
 Note that the top slot is designed to be used with the symbol layers